-If you have not already arranged a mortgage, you will need to do so.
+If you have not already secured a mortgage, you will need to do so.

-To help you, we will provide you with the details of our recommended independent financial advisor, Oviso, to help the purchase go through as quickly and smoothly as possible.
-To confirm the reservation we will need your solicitor’s details and again will recommend you use our approved solicitors who will ensure that completion is achieved as soon as possible from both sides.
-If you decide to use our recommended solicitors then we will pay for your legal fees.
+To assist you, we will provide you with the details of our recommended independent advisor – Oviso Financial Services – here to help the purchase of your new home go through as quickly and smoothly as possible.
+To confirm a reservation we will also need your solicitor’s details and, again, we recommend you use our approved solicitors who will ensure that completion is achieved as soon as possible from both parties.
+If you decide to use our recommended solicitors then we will also pay for your legal fees.

-We use different solicitors for our different site locations, making it easier and more convenient for you when having to sign paperwork.
+We use different solicitors for each of our site locations, hopefully making it easier and more convenient for you when the time comes to sign and complete paperwork.